 One catch though, you can’t include peanuts or peanut butter as your serving!
 Please, continue to eat them, but broaden your horizons with this challenge – I’d love for you to get used to the high nutrient profile of the pulse group and edamame/soy!

-I’m excited for this challenge because aside from some lupini beans (above) that were part of an appetizer, garbanzo beans (in the soup below), and tofu a couple of times, my legume game has not been strong while away these past 9 days.
+I’m excited for this challenge because aside from some lupini beans that were part of an appetizer, garbanzo beans, and tofu a couple of times, my legume game has not been strong while away these past 9 days.
 Typically they’re part of my everyday diet!

 I cook my beans and lentils from dry most of the time, but keep some low sodium BPA-free canned ones in my pantry when I need them in a pinch.
 Do what will make this challenge work for you!